fledge-iot/fledge/docs/91_version_history.rst

     - New Features:

        - The benchmark south plugin has been enhanced to increase the load that can be placed during testing.
-       - The S2 OPCUA south plugin has been enhanced to allow filtering of nodes using regular expressions on the name of the nodes.
+       - The fldege-south-s2opcua south plugin has been enhanced to allow filtering of nodes using regular expressions on the Browse Name of the nodes.
        - The OMF north plugin has been updated to improve both the time and space efficiency of the lookup data used to map to PI Server objects.
        - OMF North plugin documentation has been updated to show which version of the OMF specification the plugin will adopt when communicating with different versions of AVEVA products: PI Web API, Edge Data Store (EDS) and AVEVA Data Hub (ADH).

     - Bug Fix:

-       - An issue that meant some OPCUA nodes stored in the root of the hierarchy were not correctly ingested in the S2OPCUA south plugin has been resolved.
-       - A memory leak in the SQLite In Memory storage plugin has been resolved.
+       - A memory leak in the SQLite in-memory storage plugin has been resolved.
-       - The SQLite storage plugin had an issue that caused it to create overflow tables multiple times.
-This was not a problem in itself, but did cause the database to become looked for excessive periods of time, creating contention and delays for data ingestions in progress at the time.
-       - A problem that, in rare circumstances, could result in data being added to the incorrect asset in the SQLite plugin has been resolved.
-       - An issue with assets containing bracket characters not being stored in the PostgreSQL storage plugin has been resolved.
        - A memory leak in the OMF north plugin has been resolved.
        - An issue that could cause data to fail to send using the OMF plugin when the names of data points contain special characters has now been resolved.
        - When the "Send full structure" configuration boolean was false, OMF North would create an AF structure anyways.
 All AF Elements were at the root of the AF database, with every AF Element having a single AF Attribute mapped to a PI Point.
 Creation of this AF structure would take a long time for large databases which would lead to PI Web API POST timeouts.
 This has been fixed.
 If the configuration boolean is false, OMF North will create PI Points only.
-In the configuration page, Send full structure has been renamed to _Create AF Structure_.
+In the configuration page, Send full structure has been renamed to "Create AF Structure".
        - The OMF North plugin was unable to connect to AVEVA Data Hub (ADH) and OSIsoft Cloud Services (OCS) endpoints.
 This has been fixed.
-       - An issue with using an OMF Hint that defines a specific name to us with a tag has been resolved.
+       - An issue with using an OMF Hint that defines a specific name to use with a tag has been resolved.
 The issue would show itself as the data not being sent to PI or ADH in some circumstances.
+       - An issue that meant some OPC UA nodes stored in the root of the hierarchy were not correctly ingested in the fldege-south-s2opcua south plugin has been resolved.
+       - The SQLite storage plugin had an issue that caused it to create overflow tables multiple times.
+This was not a problem in itself, but did cause the database to become locked for excessive periods of time, creating contention and delays for data ingestions in progress at the time.
+       - A problem that, in rare circumstances, could result in data being added to the incorrect asset in the SQLite plugin has been resolved.
+       - An issue with assets containing bracket characters not being stored in the PostgreSQL storage plugin has been resolved.
        - An issue with string type parameters to control operations having extra pairs of quotes added has been resolved.
        - The control dispatcher service was previously advertising itself before it had completed initialisation.
 This meant that a request could be received when it was partially configured, resulting in a crash of the service.
 Registration now takes place only once the service is completely ready to accept requests.
        - The control dispatcher was not always using the correct source information when looking for matching pipelines.
 This has now been resolved.